usbank/FAQ-Tips/GettingAPIKey.md

 #### Creating a project

-First, you need to go to the project menu which is located under your name on the right side of th etitle bar.
+First, you need to go to the project menu which is located under your name on the right side of the title bar.

 ![project menu](img/ProjectMenu.PNG)